-Since baseball players and their fans often rely on superstition as a possible extra edge in the game, the rally cap has since been employed by other teams and by leagues of fans desperate to see their teams pull out a victory.
+Since baseball players and their fans often rely on superstition as a possible extra edge in the game, this technique has since been used by other teams and by leagues of fans desperate to see their teams pull out a victory.
 The inside out hat may be a slight offering to the baseball gods that winning is more important than fashion or dignity.

 Like many trends in Major League Baseball, use of the rally cap has filtered down to minor league players and to children on baseball teams.
-It is not unusual to see a group of nine or ten year olds turn their hats inside out in rally cap fashion to rally their losing team to victory.
+It is not unusual to see a group of nine or ten year olds turn their hats inside out to rally their losing team to victory.

-Generally, the rally cap is only thought to be effective when one is actually wearing the team logo, though some argue a cap with team colors also counts.
+Generally, the practice is only thought to be effective when a person is actually wearing the team logo, though some argue that a cap with team colors also counts.
 Fans turning a cap inside out that does not have the team logo may actually, according to lore, invalidate the rally cap plea.

-Other superstitions exist among individual players that certainly match the rally cap.
-Baseball players may dress in very specific ways, exactly the same each time before a game.
+Many baseball players practice other superstitions as well.
+They may dress in very specific ways, exactly the same each time before a game.
 Some players brush their teeth before innings.
 Others have tried urinating on their hands to improve bat grip.
 Watching the traditions of baseball players may provide almost as much entertainment as watching the game itself.